Custom Web & App Development Pricing 2026 — Hungary vs Western Europe

 The headline number

-A typical mid-size custom web build that costs €60,000 in Berlin or Amsterdam, €80,000 in London, or €100,000 in Zurich can be delivered for €18,000–28,000 from Hungary - at the same technology, design and quality bar.
+A typical mid-size custom web build that costs €60,000 in Berlin or Amsterdam, €80,000 in London, or €100,000 in Zurich can be delivered for €18,000-28,000 from Hungary at the same technology, design, and quality bar.

-This isn’t because Hungarian developers are cheaper “as commodities”.
-It’s because the Budapest market is small, dense, English-fluent, and the cost of living gap with Western Europe is real.
+This isn’t because Hungarian developers are cheaper as commodities.
+It’s because the Budapest market is small, dense, English-fluent, and the cost-of-living gap with Western Europe is real.
 The math below is the part most outsourcing comparison articles skip.

 2026 day rate comparison (senior developer / agency-priced)